DeveloperFromUkraine/some-repo/src/icon/icon.md

 ## Accessibility

-* Include a descriptive aria-label for the icon as well as setting aria-hidden="false"
+* Include a descriptive aria-label for the icon as well as setting aria-hidden="false" within the mat-icon tag
+* Add a tabindex="0" within the mat-icon tag so that it could be navigated to using tabs
+* If the icon is used as a button with eventhandlers on click, include a role="button" within the mat-icon tag
 * Refer to HTML in Sample section on usage
 ## Icon Components